platformsh/platformsh-docs/docs/src/dedicated/architecture/metrics.md

 ### Disk

-Disk represents that amount of persistent disk granted by the plan over all services and mounts, which in this case is 4GB (actually 4096MB).
+Disk represents that amount of persistent disk granted by the plan over all services and mounts, which for production Dedicated environments is [50GB](/dedicated/architecture/_index.md).

 ![Metrics - disk](/images/management-console/metrics/disk.png)

+For each host, you will be provided first with disk metrics from the root (`/`) folder.
+Disk utilization here does not count against the 50GB set aside for your plan, but rather infrastructure disk which can include the `/tmp` directory.
+It has been included here in the dashboard so that you can keep track of build artifacts you write to `/tmp`, making sure that they do not get too large and fill up.

+On the right are two directories specified for the `mysql` service (shown again below) and the `exports` mount.
+In this case, only 20GB out of the total 50GB have been allocated for the environment, and you can keep track of the defined space here.

 ![Metrics - disk](/images/management-console/metrics/disk-single.png "0.4")